MistaNewVegas/ASCII-level-designer/README.md

 # Level Editor

 Level Editor is a simple, grid-based level design tool built in Rust using Egui.
 It provides a visual interface to quickly design levels by painting directly on a grid, with options for walls, enemies, checkpoints, and more.
-Once your level is designed, you can export it as CSV files for integration with your game.
+Once your level is designed, it can be exported as two csv's containing texture and entity data respectively.

 | ASCII Symbol | Description          |
 |--------------|----------------------|